 Why use data sync?

-Data synchronization integrates your library's holdings in WorldCat to accurately reflect your collection and make it visible to your patrons, other libraries, and users of the Web through such OCLC services as:
+Data synchronization integrates your library's holdings in WorldCat to accurately reflect your collection and make it visible to your patrons, other libraries, and users of the Web through OCLC services such as:

 - Collection Evaluation